 5. Faster sleep.
 Masturbation invites sleep by reducing stress and releasing feel-good hormones such as dopamine, endorphins, oxytocin, and prolactin.
 Orgasm, in particular, brings on a state of stillness, serenity, and sleepiness, sometimes called ‘the little death’ (French, la petite mort), which can usher in a deeper sleep.

 6. Improved cardiovascular fitness.
 Masturbation is, in effect, a form of light exercise.
 Compared to regular exercise, it is more effective or efficient at reducing tension and releasing feel-good hormones.
-The muscles and blood vessels relax, improving blood flow and lowering heart rate and blood pressure.
+The muscles and blood vessels relax, improving blood flow, and lowering heart rate and blood pressure.
 No surprise, then, that studies have found an inverse correlation between frequency of orgasm and death from coronary heart disease.

 7. Brighter mood and other psychological benefits.
 Masturbation reduces stress and releases feel-good hormones, which lift mood and reduce the perception of pain.
 It promotes better, more restorative sleep, locking in sleep’s myriad physical and psychological benefits.
-It enables younger people in particular to explore their sexual identity and regulate their sexual impulses, leading to a happier and healthier sexuality, as well as greater self-awareness, self-control, and self-esteem.
+It enables younger people, in particular, to explore their sexual identity and regulate their sexual impulses, leading to happier and healthier sexuality, as well as greater self-awareness, self-control, and self-esteem.
 It offers an escape from the constraints and demands of reality, an outlet for the imagination in fantasy, and a medium for the memory in nostalgia.
-And it culminates in a transcending experience that unites mind with body and life in death.
+And it culminates in a transcending experience that unites the mind with body and life in death.